-Other books by this author include Lord John and the Hand of Devils, The Scottish Prisoner, Dangerous Women, The Mad Scientist’s Guide to World Domination
+Other books by this author which I have reviewed include Lord John and the Hand of Devils, The Scottish Prisoner, Dangerous Women, The Mad Scientist’s Guide to World Domination

 An anthology of seven short stories in the Outlander / Lord John Gray series.
 If you’re interested, there is a chronological listing of the Outlander and Lord John Grey books on my website.

 On the whole, they’re excellent stories with a few niggles here and there.

 “A Fugitive Green” (Lord John #0.25, Outlander #0.75; 1744)

 “The Custom of the Army” (Lord John #2.75; 1759)

 “A Plague of Zombies” (Lord John #3.5; 1761)

 “The Space Between” (Outlander #07.5; 1778)

 “A Leaf on the Wind of All Hallows” (Outlander #8.5)